 SCOPE: A movie to show that the I2 is continuously cut in a wide circle around the buccal ganglia until the buccal ganglia and the attached part of the I2 muscle can be fully separated from the buccal mass.

 SCOPE: A movie to show that the bilateral BN3s is cut at the attachment point to the buccal mass, beyond the hook electrode attachment.
+Note: The hook electrode on the right BN3 was accidently cut during the process.
+Please do not show this part in the video.
+Show cutting the left BN3 which happens first in the video.

 Then, apply a thin layer of vacuum grease to the notch in the recording dish that connects the back chamber and middle platform.
 Subsequently, apply a thin layer of Quick-Gel super glue to the glass bottom of the front chamber where the buccal mass will be placed.